ChiomaGrace/CodingDojo/IntrotoWebDevelopment/mySQL/sakila/README.md

 # Sakila

-Using the world database and the pictured ERD, complete all 8 of the below queries.
+Using the world database and the pictured ERD, complete all 8 of the below queries:

 Queries
 1. What query would you run to get all the customers inside city_id = 312?
 Your query should return customer first name, last name, email, and address.